benycze/fpga-brainfuck/README.md

 ## How to translate the code

-Details of the board project is [here](https://github.com/benycze/fpga-brainfuck/tree/master/board).
+Details of the FPGA part is [here](https://github.com/benycze/fpga-brainfuck/tree/master/board).

 The code translation consits of two main steps: